dixonary/draft-reMarkable/README.md

 $ ./draft-rm-install 172.17.0.3
 ```

-Draft should start automatically.
+You will be prompted for confirmation on downloading and installing and possibly for your device's root password.
+(You can preempt the prompts by calling the script with `-y`.)
+After installation draft should start automatically.
 You're set!
 You can view debug logs for draft and any app that draft tries to launch by running `journalctl -fu draft`.

-To remove, you can run the uninstall script in the same way.
+To remove, you can run the `draft-rm-uninstall` script in the same way.

 * * *
 ## Configuration Files